Brian Lohan: Wolfe Tones

 Lohan joined the Wolfe Tones club at a young age and enjoyed some championship success at juvenile and underage levels before eventually joining the club's top adult team at senior level.

 On 6 October 1996, Lohan captained Wolfe Tones to their first ever appearance in a Clare Senior Championship final.
-Lining out at full-back against Clarecastle, he ended the game with a winners' medal following the 1-11 to 1-08 victory.
-Lohan again captained the team from full-back when Wolfe Tones faced Ballygunner in the Munster final.
-Described as "the dominant figure in the first half", he ended the game with a winners' medal after the 4-09 to 4-08 victory.
-On 17 March 1997, Wolfe Tones faced Athenry in the All-Ireland final, however, Lohan ended the game on the losing side following a 0-14 to 1-08 defeat.
+Lining out at full-back against Clarecastle, he ended the game with a winners' medal following the 1–11 to 1–8 victory.
+Lohan again captained the team from full-back when Wolfe Tones faced Ballygunner in the Munster Club SHC final.
+Described as "the dominant figure in the first half", he ended the game with a winners' medal after the 4–9 to 4–8 victory.
+On 17 March 1997, Wolfe Tones faced Athenry in the All-Ireland Club SHC final; however, Lohan ended the game on the losing side following a 0–14 to 1–8 defeat.

 On 23 October 2005, Lohan lined out at full-back when Wolfe Tones faced Clarecastle in the Clare Senior Championship final.
-He was switched to the forwards for the final stage of the game which Wolfe Tones lost by 0-09 to 0-07.
+He was switched to the forwards for the final stage of the game which Wolfe Tones lost by 0–9 to 0–7.

 Lohan lined out in his third Clare Senior Championship final on 22 October 2006.
-Playing at full-back he collected a second winners' medal following the 2-11 to 0-13 defeat of Newmarket-on-Fergus.
+Playing at full-back he collected a second winners' medal following the 2–11 to 0–13 defeat of Newmarket-on-Fergus.

 Clare

 Under-21

-Lohan first played for Clare as a member of the under-21 team during the 1992 Munster Championship.
-He made his first appearance for the team on 8 May 1992 when he lined out at full-back in a 0-20 to 1-03 defeat of Limerick.
-On 15 July 1992, Lohan was again at full-back when Clare suffered a 0-17 to 1-12 defeat by Waterford in the Munster final.
-It was Fitzgerald's last game n the grade.
+Lohan first played for Clare as a member of the under-21 team during the 1992 Munster U21HC.
+He made his first appearance for the team on 8 May 1992 when he lined out at full-back in a 0–20 to 1–3 defeat of Limerick.
+On 15 July 1992, Lohan was again at full-back when Clare suffered a 0–17 to 1–12 defeat by Waterford in the Munster U21HC final.
+It was Fitzgerald's last game in the grade.